kingcobra2468/audiomd/README.md

 # YouTube MP3 Data Generation Tool

-#### Tool for using Youtube videos for generating an audio dataset.
-Downloads youtube video using ytmp3 web service and extracts possible metadata using Deezer API.
+#### Tool for generating an audio dataset for Youtube videos.
+Downloads Youtube videos using one of the available content scrappers and extracts possible metadata using the selected subset of metadata scrappers.

 ## **Setup**
 Regardless of the content and metadata scrappers used, the following steps must be done.
-1. Install python dependencies with `pip3 install -r requirements.txt`
+1. Install python dependencies with `pip3 install -r requirements.txt`.
 2. Configure the content and metadata scrapper that will be used.
 3. Run tool by running `python3 run.py` script with additional arguments to be discussed in a section below.